apollographql/apollo-server/docs/source/integrations/plugins.md

 ```

 The `requestDidStart` event fires whenever Apollo Server receives a GraphQL request,
-_before_ any other request lifecycle event fires.
+_before_ any of the lifecycle events listed above.
 You can respond to this event
 just like you respond to `serverWillStart`, but you _also_ use this function
- to define responses for some or all of a request's _other_ lifecycle events, like so:
+ to define responses for a request's lifecycle events, like so:

 ```js
 const myPlugin = {